Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/about.md

 You can find my CV here: [Xinyu Wang's CV](../assets/CV_WXY.pdf).

-**I am actively seeking postdoctoral opportunities starting in late 2025.**
+**I am actively seeking postdoctoral opportunities starting in the second half of 2025.**